mcjazzyfunky/js-surface/README.md

-# Surface for JavaScript
+# js-surface

-A UI toolkit written in ECMAScript 2015 using Facebook's react library
+A UI framwork abstraction layer written in ECMAScript 2015.

-(project has just started)
+(project is in alpha state)